The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

 \begin{theorem}[Ehrhart Dilation Theorem] The lattice points of the rational partition polytope foliate into discrete periodic layers.
-The $j$-th geometric layer is rigorously isomorphic to the integer points of the standard continuous $(k-1)$-dimensional simplex $\Delta_{k-1}$ dilated by the exact integer factor $m = \lfloor \frac{n-k-j}{k} \rfloor$. \end{theorem} \begin{proof} In modern Ehrhart theory \cite{ehrhart, deloera}, computing the discrete volume (lattice point enumeration) of a rational polytope requires evaluating a quasi-polynomial over structurally periodic layers.
+The $j$-th geometric layer is rigorously isomorphic to the integer points of the standard continuous $(k-1)$-dimensional simplex $\Delta_{k-1}$ dilated by the exact integer factor $m = \lfloor \frac{n-k-j}{k} \rfloor$.

+\end{theorem} \begin{proof} In modern Ehrhart theory \cite{ehrhart, deloera}, computing the discrete volume (lattice point enumeration) of a rational polytope requires evaluating a quasi-polynomial over structurally periodic layers.
 The fundamental geometry of this space foliates into independent $(k-1)$-dimensional continuous standard simplices $\Delta_{k-1} = \{ (z_1, \dots, z_k) \in \mathbb{R}_{\ge 0}^k : \sum z_i = 1 \}$.
 For any cross-sectional layer characterized by a discrete convolution index $j$, the projection of the rational partition polytope onto the integer lattice exactly matches the integer points of $\Delta_{k-1}$ dilated by a specific integer scale factor $m$.
-Due to the rational divisor $k$ generated by the principal ray of the cone, the exact Ehrhart dilation factor evaluates the full geometric periods along the principal axis.
+To isolate this mathematically, the projection of the lattice points onto the variable $m$ yields hyperplanes of the form $\sum_{i=2}^k (k-i+1)y_i = n - k - y_1 k$.
+Due to the rational divisor $k$ generated by the principal ray of the cone ($y_1$), the exact Ehrhart dilation factor evaluates the full geometric periods along the principal axis.
 Incorporating the topological requirement that each coordinate must be strictly positive (the core shift), the effective residual space is exactly $(n-k)$.
 Arithmetically, this is the integer quotient of $(n-k-j)$ by the period $k$, formally establishing $m = \lfloor \frac{n-k-j}{k} \rfloor$.
-The fractional residual part strictly encodes the layer's sub-position within the fundamental domain, ensuring the Ehrhart quasi-polynomial steps deterministically. \end{proof}
+The fractional residual part strictly encodes the layer's sub-position within the fundamental domain, ensuring the Ehrhart quasi-polynomial steps deterministically without intersecting non-integer geometric walls.

-Counting the lattice points within this specific geometric slice reduces identically to evaluating the classical Ehrhart polynomial of the standard simplex $L(\Delta_{k-1}, m) = \binom{m+k-1}{k-1}$.
-This dictates the absolute mathematical necessity of defining the discrete volume basis as follows: